 In The End, It’s All About Love

 It’s not easy to impose to your teenager that he or she needs Teenage Counseling.
+“During adolescence, teens experience rapid physical, mental, intellectual, emotional, and social developmental changes.
+In addition, teens are often faced with a brand-new set of responsibilities and privileges, causing them to swing back and forth between dependence and independence.”
+Bella Stitt, LMFT said.
 The only way you can tell him or her that you want it done is by appealing to his or her soft side – I am worried about you, and I love you very much.
 Maybe we can do this Teenage Counseling thing for you once a week and also a Family Therapy session which will include me, dad, and your sisters?
 I have so much to tell you because you are my child and my life.
 I hope it’s not too late to repair our relationship.

 If this approach is not working, then, let’s practice tough love.